-We perform annual impairment tests on goodwill and intangible assets with indefinite lives in the fourth quarter of each fiscal year or when events occur or circumstances change that would, more likely than not, reduce the fair value of a reporting unit or an intangible asset with an indefinite life below its carrying value.
-We may first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If we determine it is more likely than not that the fair value of the reporting unit is greater than its carrying amount, an impairment test is unnecessary.
-If an impairment test is necessary, we will estimate the fair value of our related reporting units.
-If the carrying value of a reporting unit exceeds its fair value, the goodwill of that reporting unit is determined to be impaired and we will proceed with recording an impairment charge equal to the excess of the carrying value over the related fair value.
+Playboy performs annual impairment tests on goodwill and intangible assets with indefinite lives in the fourth quarter of each fiscal year or when events occur or circumstances change that would, more likely than not, reduce the fair value of a reporting unit or an intangible asset with an indefinite life below its carrying value.
+Playboy may first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
+If Playboy determines it is more likely than not that the fair value of the reporting unit is greater than its carrying amount, an impairment test is unnecessary.
+If an impairment test is necessary, Playboy will estimate the fair value of its related reporting units.
+If the carrying value of a reporting unit exceeds its fair value, the goodwill of that reporting unit is determined to be impaired and Playboy will proceed with recording an impairment charge equal to the excess of the carrying value over the related fair value.

-We perform a qualitative assessment to determine whether it is more likely than not that an indefinite-lived asset is impaired.
-If we determine it is more likely than not that the indefinite-lived intangible assets are not impaired, a quantitative test is not necessary.
-If a quantitative test is required, we will estimate the fair value of the indefinite-lived intangible assets.
-We will recognize an impairment charge based on the excess of the carrying value over the fair value of the indefinite-lived intangible asset.
+Playboy performs a qualitative assessment to determine whether it is more likely than not that an indefinite-lived asset is impaired.
+If Playboy determines it is more likely than not that the indefinite-lived intangible assets are not impaired, a quantitative test is not necessary.
+If a quantitative test is required, Playboy will estimate the fair value of the indefinite-lived intangible assets.
+Playboy will recognize an impairment charge based on the excess of the carrying value over the fair value of the indefinite-lived intangible asset.

-We recorded no impairment charges on goodwill and our indefinite-lived intangible assets during the periods presented.
+Playboy recorded no impairment charges on goodwill and its indefinite-lived intangible assets during the periods presented.

-We conduct impairment testing on long-lived assets, or asset groups, including definite-lived tangible and intangible assets, when events or changes in circumstances indicate that their carrying amounts may not be recoverable.
+Playboy conducts impairment testing on long-lived assets, or asset groups, including definite-lived tangible and intangible assets, when events or changes in circumstances indicate that their carrying amounts may not be recoverable.
 If the carrying amount of the asset is not recoverable based on a forecasted-undiscounted cash flow analysis, such asset would be reduced by the estimated shortfall of fair value to carrying value.
-We estimate fair value using a forecasted-discounted cash flow method based in part on its financial results and our expectation of future performance.
+Playboy estimates fair value using a forecasted-discounted cash flow method based in part on its financial results and its expectation of future performance.